-By Omar Aruna and Justin Thomas Russell
+By Ambassador Omar Arouna and Justin Thomas Russell

 The New York Center for Foreign Policy Affairs (NYCFPA) is a policy, research, and educational organization headquartered in New York City with offices in Washington D.C.
 Established in 2019, NYCFPA is an independent, non-profit, non-partisan institution devoted to conducting in-depth research and analysis on critical aspects of American foreign policy and its impact around the world.
 The organization is funded by individual donors focused on improving global relations and interaction with the U.S. Federal Government Our organization receives no corporate or government subsidies.

 - To make foreign policy analysis accessible to the general electorate, both domestic and foreign

 - To be an educational resource for policymakers and foreign policy leaders in order to promote American interests and values around the world; and

 - To bring focus to areas of American foreign policy that may not garner major attention in government and the media.